k4l1sh/alexa-gpt/README.md

 12. You are now ready to use your Alexa in ChatGPT mode.
 You can test in "Test" section enabling "Skill testing" in "Development".
 You should see results like this:

 ![test](images/test.png)

+Please note that running this skill will incur costs for using both AWS Lambda and the OpenAI API.
+Make sure you understand the pricing structure and monitor your usage to avoid unexpected charges.